telerik/xaml-docs/styling-and-appearance/themes-suite/available-themes.md

 >You can check the appearance of a specific control in a certain theme by viewing its "Theming" demo in our {% if site.site_name == 'WPF' %}[WPF Controls Examples application](https://demos.telerik.com/wpf/){% else %}[Silverlight Controls Examples application](https://demos.telerik.com/silverlight/){% endif %}.

+The table is ordered chronologically, where the first theme in the list is the latest released.

 <style>
 table th:first-of-type {
     width: 20%;